 - Purchase the complete Expat Arrivals Mexico Guide (PDF)

-Expats living in Mexico may find themselves on a tropical coastline, in a desolate desert, among frosty mountain peaks or in lush valleys.
-Needless to say, the weather in Mexico is incredibly varied and as affected by altitude as it is by longitude.
+Mexico's wonderfully diverse topography includes everything from tropical coastlines to barren deserts, frosty mountain peaks to lush valleys.
+Needless to say, the country's weather is incredibly varied and as affected by altitude as it is by longitude.

-Regardless of location, the general climate in Mexico is warm-temperate, and most of the country experiences year-round sunny weather.
-In places with higher altitude - Mexico City included - expats may experience shortness of breath until they adjust to the change in pressure.
-These locales can experience extremely hot temperatures during the day, with sudden shifts to cold in the evenings.
+That said, the general climate in Mexico is warm-temperate, and most of the country experiences year-round sunny weather.
+In places with higher altitude – Mexico City included – expats may experience shortness of breath until they adjust to the change in pressure.
+These locales can experience extremely hot temperatures during the day with sudden shifts resulting in cold evenings.

-Mexican coastlines are known for their high temperatures, averaging between 89.6°F (32°C) and 95°F (35°C) throughout the year, and their moderate to high level of rainfall.
-Occasional tropical storms between the months of August to September have been known to bring heavy rains.
+Mexican coastlines are known for their high temperatures, averaging between 89.6°F (32°C) and 95°F (35°C) throughout the year, and their moderate-to-high level of rainfall.
+Occasional tropical storms between August to September have been known to bring heavy rains.

 Otherwise, precipitation in Mexico is most common between June and November; the remaining months of the year are relatively dry.
 This feature serves to separate seasons in Mexico more so than temperature difference.

-Expats concerned about the weather in Mexico should research the specific region they're relocating to in order to know what to expect.
+Expats concerned about the weather in Mexico should research the specific region they'll be moving to for more information on what to expect.